 I see the word ’Institution’ mentioned and whilst I wouldn’t know as a visitor, it sure was bustlin’ when I stopped by midweek.
 A good mix of local folk and the beers were in good nick.
 Much history.

 Fairly basic boozer in the ’drinking’ quarter of Liverpool city centre.
+Steeped in Liverpudliness (this is where John and Cynthia Lennon had their first date).
 The exterior - with its pub signs from a bygone time - and the multi-roomed interior feel like a gentle and pleasant time warp.
 Old style rock and roll, soul, doo-wop, Bowie and Springteen take their turns on the slightly-too-loud music system.
 Brusque but efficient service.
 And the beer?
 Mostly Northern breweries, nothing too outlandish here but it will be served to perfection.
 Only five taps when I came in.
 Thwaites Original for £2.00 per pint!
 One not to skip.

 A classic back-street boozer.
 From the outside it looked like this place was shut down.
 But inside I found a lively, albeit gritty, low-ceilinged affair.
 The place is well beaten in (the staff and the fixtures) but everyone seemed in good spirits and the beers were good.
 Mostly traditional style beers on cask.
 Solid value.
 Lots of I retesting ephemera and memorabilia on the walls.
 Diverse clientele.
 I loved the low-key, salt-of-the-earth vibe of this place.
 I would recommend a visit.